Simune-Team/siesta/Util/STM/README.md

      (Again, if spin-resolved STS is needed, more coding is required -- suggestions and merge requests welcome).

      STS information, as produced by wfs2ldos in STS mode, is in a file with extension '.STS', and can be processed by ad-hoc tools based on functionality in Util/Grid.
 For example, one might be interested in plotting the STS spectra at a given point, or a given line.
 Then, the "value extractors" in Util/Grid can be leveraged to produce the given values (keeping the energy as an extra variable).
 These kinds of tools are not written yet.
-The only available demonstrator is a simple program ('plsts') that gets the I(E) information at a point near the center of the first plane in the LDOS file, and also produces information for a contour plot of the LDOS at a particular energy in the file.
+The only available demonstrator is a simple program ('plsts') that gets the I(E) information at a point, and also produces information for a contour plot of the LDOS at a particular energy in the file.
 (Energy data is kept in an auxiliary file with extension .STS_AUX).

      It is also possible to convert the gridfunc files to netCDF format and use existing netCDF visualizers, or scripts in Python or